LISTEN TO MY LATEST PODCAST EPISODE

 • Avoid bidding wars: Projects that have too many proposals can lead to high competition and lower bids.
 There’s a good chance they’ve already hired someone, or have stopped looking at candidates because they have too many options already.
 Move on and look for fashion design jobs that have less competition.
 (And yes, this means setting alerts and jumping on a gig right when it’s posted.)

-Creating a Professional Profile to Attract Ideal Fashion Brands
+Create A Professional Profile to Attract Ideal Fashion Brands

 Your Upwork profile is where you get to show fashion brands, at a glance, that you’re the right person to hire.
 Most people get this wrong!
 Which is why I’ve compiled my top 3 tips for a professional and standout Upwork profile below: